 Hiroshi Sugimoto: Time Machine

 Interview with Director, Ralph Rugoff

-1000 Words is a quarterly online magazine dedicated to contemporary photography in the UK and beyond.
-It commissions and publishes in-depth exhibition and photobook reviews, essays, interviews and multimedia in response to carefully curated imagery, often around a particular theme.
-Founded in 2008 by Tim Clark, the editorial commitment has always been to explore the limits and possibilities of the medium whilst stimulating debate around its current practices and discourses.
+1000 Words is a leading online contemporary photography magazine.
+It commissions and publishes exhibition and photo book reviews, essays and interviews in response to the visual culture of our present moment.
+Founded by Tim Clark in 2008, the editorial commitment has always been to explore the possibilities for the medium whilst stimulating debate around current modes of practice, curation, discourses and theory internationally.